josura/CISinterview/README.md

 ```bash
 pip install -r requirements.txt
 ```
+**IMPORTANT:** some dependencies in the requirement are linux specific, if any problem arises, try to install whisper directly and see if everything works.
 # Usage
 - Add the audio files inside the *dialogues_example* folder
 - Run the main transcription script: